Robbie Wills

-Robert D. "Robbie" Wills, Jr. (born May 27, 1968) is an American attorney and former politician residing in Conway, Arkansas.
-He is the former Speaker of the House of the Arkansas House of Representatives and former State Representative representing House District 46 (as constituted from 2001-2011), which consisted of the western half of the City of Conway and a section of rural Western Faulkner County, Arkansas.
+Robert D. Wills, Jr. (born May 27, 1968) is an American attorney and former politician residing in Conway, Arkansas.
+He is the former Speaker of the House of the Arkansas House of Representatives and former State Representative representing House District 46 (as constituted from 2001 to 2011), which consisted of the western half of the City of Conway and a section of rural Western Faulkner County, Arkansas.
 Wills was sworn in as Speaker of the House of the 87th General Assembly on January 12, 2009.
 Wills was named to the Arkansas Business Power List in 2008 and the Arkansas Business 40 Under 40, also in 2008.
 Wills was elected as a Democrat.
 Wills was first elected in 2004 and was reelected without opposition in 2006 and 2008.

-Wills was born on May 27, 1968 in Conway, Arkansas and attended Conway Public Schools.
+Wills was born on May 27, 1968, in Conway, Arkansas, and attended Conway Public Schools.
 His parents, Robert and Lou Jane Adams Wills are retired, long-time school teachers.
 As a child, Wills and his family lived at Pickles Gap Creek Crafts Village, a local tourist attraction two miles North of Conway founded by his grandparents, Jean "Momma Jean" Alley Adams and "Poppa" Wilburn C. Adams.
 Pickles Gap was known regionally as the "Home of the Do-Nothing," after a novelty item manufactured and sold at Pickles Gap.
 The Wills family moved into Conway when Robbie was 10 years old.